- Whose Money Are You Borrowing?

 The impact on your retirement savings can be devastating.

-401(k) loan insurance prevents loan defaults by paying your outstanding loan balance in full.
+401k loan insurance prevents loan defaults by helping to repay your outstanding loan balance.
 You keep your balance and your savings can continue to grow until you retire.
 That is smart financial protection.

 The statistics are staggering: